All Episodes

 I would like your opinion on something with two assumptions.

-One that we win the presidential election in November, and that we take back control of the Senate.
+One, that we win the presidential election in November and that we take back control of the Senate.

-Is it possible because we have not had a budget since the budget that was proposed and approved in late 2008 or 2009?
+Is it possible, because we have not had a budget since the budget that was proposed and approved in late 2008 or 2009, is it possible to say, okay,

-Is it possible to say, okay, we've had three years of no official budget, that we are literally going to go back to the old nine budget and start this all over and get rid of all of the chunk that is embedded in everything that has been going on.
+we've had three years of no official budget that we are literally going to go back to the 09 budget and start this all over and get rid of all of the junk that is embedded in everything that has been going on.

-I wish it were that I wish it were that simple, but it isn't.
+I wish it were that simple, but it isn't.

 We have authorized spending with continuing resolutions.